leoafarias/superdeck/packages/superdeck/example/.superdeck/slides_copy.md

   flex: 2
   align: center
 }
-Creates dynamic, context-aware UIs by interpreting actions and maintaining state with LLMs for fluid, interactive responses.
+Creates dynamic, context-aware UIs by interpreting actions and maintaining state with LLMs for fluid, interactive responses.{.animate}

 {@column}

 ---
 ---
-### Benefits of UI over Chat
+### Benefits of UI over Chat{.animate}

 - More intuitive and user-friendly, especially for complex tasks
 - Faster feedback loop between users and LLMs